eriq-augustine/go-api/README.md

 If the file is not required, make sure to call goapi.File.Valid() before using the file.
 The handler owns the file once passed and is responsible for calling Close() on it.

+The file is only valid for the durration of the api method call.
+Users who want to handle the file outside of the api method may call Data() on the file to obtain all the data in the file.

 #### Implicit Parameters

 In addition to explicitly defined parameters, your handler can have up to five implicit parameters.